botesi/bottok/README.md

 #### Filter Comments by Author

-List only those comments where the author's name contains this text.
+List only those Follow where the author's name contains this text.

 ```bash
 node bottok.js -U 'jfadev'